 In northern California where rainfall can be very heavy in winter and soils are dense and extremely rich, lavender struggles despite its preference for the climate.
 Fields now growing commercial lavender are plowed into mounded rows well above grade to enhance drainage and keep the root zone sufficiently aerated.

 Fortunately, the soil is among the things we can change by adding amendments that open its structure.
 Prepare the natural soil by blending it with pumice and Black Gold Garden Compost Blend.
 Use this enhanced mix to raise up the soil surface so the crown or base of the stem of the plant is above the surrounding grade.
 This is also a good way to create soils that are perfect for rocky outcrops and raised beds where lavender thrives.

 In San Francisco where conditions are cool and damp, growers prefer to mulch their lavenders with minerals such as washed sand or decorative gravel that help reflect heat back onto the plant.
 This porous material also creates a dry barrier between damp soil and the plant foliage to discourage mold.

 Choosing a Lavender

 Before you select a lavender for marginal areas, consult a local expert to find the best species and or variety to match your microclimate and soil conditions.
-They vary in cold hardiness, size and color from the cold-tolerant English lavender to a Spanish lavender to fill that super hot spot.
+They vary in cold hardiness, size, and color from the cold-tolerant English lavender to a Spanish lavender to fill that super hot spot.
 And for those romantics who love the notion of true French lavender in the garden, these plants will be the genesis of homemade tinctures, fragrant waters, sachets, potpourri, soap and a wide range of natural herbal cosmetics.

-Once you know what to plant, select a sun-filled area and improve the soil for drainage, then plant in spring so there’s plenty of time to adapt your ground before summer heat and fragrant flowers to come.
+Once you know what to plant, select a sun-filled area and improve the soil for drainage, then plant in spring so there’s plenty of time to adapt your ground before the summer heat and fragrant flowers to come.